hensybex/infra_research/assets/eng/notes/brief_strategy.md

-# Research Paper 2 Solution Pathing – Brief & Strategy
+# Launch Blueprint – Solution Pathing Brief & Strategy

 ## Objective
 Design a solution portfolio and roadmap for a Russian infrastructure provider (TimeWeb/Selectel-like) to justify engaging a compact engineer + product AI team.